NathanRVance/clic/README.md

 ### Init scripts

-When cloud nodes are created, all executable files in /etc/clic/ are copied to the node and run with command line arguments cpus, disksize, and memory, matching the values recorded in the partition name.
+When cloud nodes are created, all executable files in /etc/clic/ are copied to the node and run with command line arguments cpus, disksize, and memory, matching the values embedded in the partition name.
 See /etc/clic/example.sh for an example.

-## Behind the Scenes

-CLIC is a daemon that monitors the SLURM queue.
-If CLIC detects that the cluster is overwhelmed by jobs, it creates new instances to handle these jobs.
-When the new instances come online, CLIC notifies SLURM that they are able to recieve jobs, and SLURM incorporates them into the cluster.
-If CLIC detects that the cluster is underutilized, it notifies SLURM that it is removing some of the idle instances, then deletes those intances from the cloud.